uid/gdoc-downloader/README.md

 Here is how multiple people can simulataneously edit and compile LaTeX files using these scripts:

-1. Create a Google Drive directory and make it editable by anyone with the link
-2. Create a Dropbox folder shared amongst all co-authors.
+1. Create a Dropbox folder shared amongst all co-authors.
-3. Put the scripts in this repository into the shared Dropbox folder.
+2. Put the scripts in this repository into the shared Dropbox folder.
-4. Put auxiliary files (e.g., style and image files) into the shared Dropbox folder.
+3. Put auxiliary files (e.g., style and image files) into the shared Dropbox folder.
-5. Create an arbitrary number of Google Docs representing LaTeX files ([example](https://docs.google.com/document/d/11ptby0jKoXqV06jbLf2-MAcqrvwynNjKFJBoaAQI5gg/edit)), and add their URLs and filenames to `parallel_download_gdocs.py`.
+4. Create Google Docs representing LaTeX files ([example](https://docs.google.com/document/d/11ptby0jKoXqV06jbLf2-MAcqrvwynNjKFJBoaAQI5gg/edit)), make them world-writable, and add their URLs and filenames to `parallel_download_gdocs.py`.
-6. Now all co-authors can simultaneously edit without conflicts.
+5. Now all co-authors can simultaneously edit the Google Docs online without conflicts.
-7. To compile a PDF, run `make` in the shared Dropbox folder (see above).
+6. To compile a PDF, run `make` in the shared Dropbox folder.

 The benefits of this workflow over traditional version control systems are: